Canine Cushing’s Disease and Lignans for Dogs

-Veterinarians and Universities suggest considering Flaxseed Hulls (SDG Lignans) or HMR Lignans when Cushings or atypical Cushings disease is present.
+When Cushing’s or atypical Cushing’s disease is present, veterinarians and universities suggest considering Flaxseed Hulls (SDG Lignans) or HMR Lignans as possible Cushing’s treatment.
 Lignans For Life offers flaxseed lignans in capsule and in bulk powder form.
 We also offer HMR lignans and melatonin.
-See all of our dog products here All Dog Products or click here to see recommended lignan dosage for your dog.

 What is Cushing’s Disease?

 Cushing’s syndrome, aka hyperadrenocorticism, is a hormone disorder involving an increase in cortisol levels.
 This could be a result of tumors or of taking certain glucocorticoid drugs.
 In the case of tumors, surgery has been very effective in humans, but is not advisable for dogs.

 Cushing’s is common in humans, dogs and horses.
 It is a middle aged to old aged disease that affects the pituitary gland in 80% of cases.
 Less commonly, Cushings affects the adrenal gland.
 Regardless of the tumor’s location, the result is an imbalance of Cortisol, a stress hormone produced by the adrenal glands.
 Abnormal levels of Cortisol are implicated in the diagnosis of Cushing’s disease.

 Atypical Cushings Disease is slightly different.
 Atypical Cushings in dogs still exhibit the same symptoms as dogs with regular Cushing’s Disease, but rather than an overproduction of Cortisol, they experience heightened levels of sex steroids (estradiol, progesterone, aldosterone, etc.).
 Lignans and melatonin can be an effective Atypical Cushings Disease treatment for dogs as they can both inhibit aromatase enzyme, which effectively lowers estradiol, the sex steroid responsible for many atypical Cushings symptoms.